Skip to content

 Retail’s big split: why big boxes are in trouble and what small town retailers can do

 “Everything gigantic in American [retail] is about to get smaller or die.”
-James Kunstler wrote that in 2013 in Business Insider.
+James Kunstler wrote in 2013.
 He said big box retailers were on the brink of scale implosion, and that “every element of economic reality is now poised to squash them.”
 Fast forward to 2017, and we’ve gone over the brink.
-Washington […]
+Washington Post reported last month…

 Where do you find potential entrepreneurs?